Volodyaid/BrainGenerator/README.md

 I attach a file to the program wordlist2.txt with a list of 2048 English words used to generate
 LED phrases by many applications, the standard number of words is 12, but it is still necessary
 to fulfill the conditions of their validity.

+To run the program on Linux, you need to create a folder in the root directory, put
+the file there wordlist.txt and the BrainGeneratorV3 program, then go to this directory and enter the command:
+./BrainGeneratorV3
+Further actions are described above